caitlan-krasinski/crossing-probability-model/README.md

 As mentioned, this tool was built to help coaching staff analyze and identify optimal cross locations based on their risk tolerance.

 This tool could be used post game to analyze if crosses the team made were optimal to them and generated the best chance at scoring while still ensuring they are successful.
-If, as a coach, you prefer to make the sure bets to keep possesion, you may input your risk tolerance lower so that the optimization model knows you value completed crosses over potential high rewards.
+If, as a coach, you prefer to make the sure bets to keep possession, you may input your risk tolerance lower so that the optimization model knows you value completed crosses over potential high rewards.
 Conversely, if you are a risk-taker and value a potential high reward, you would input a higher risk tolerance.

 ## Difficulties and challenges
 A major challenge I encountered was the limited data available for robust model training.
 I am still a novice when it comes to ML and finding ways to improve my models was a challenge.
-I think a main issue was that there are reletively few cross events in a game so there is less data to train on and cathc patterns for.
+I think a main issue was that there are reletively few cross events in a game so there is less data to train on and catch patterns for.
 This meant my cross probability model did not quite have the performance I desired but it was *good enough* for the proof of concept.
 Likewise, I had so few goal events that traning an xG model was challenging, given the lack of data and unbalanced nature in the classes, the model had an oversimplification issue where it more often than not, defaulted to classifying the shot as *no goal*.
 I couldn't find a way to finetune it in time so I resorted to using historical probabilities and using conditional probability to identify the probability of a goal from a specified zone, given the pressure in that zone (you can see further details in [this notebook](https://github.com/caitlan-krasinski/crossing-probability-model/blob/main/notebooks/xG_via_historical_prob.ipynb).
 Additionally, as mentioned earlier, I really wanted my model to come with a UI for interactive analysis.
 As a novice developer, the UI is quite simple and limited with what you can do with it, but luckily the `Streamlit` package made it possible.
 Lastly, the challenge of being a full time student on a study term also made it hard at times.
 I had high hopes for this project but time wasn't always on my side, that is why I found ways to simplify the project so I could get a completed project at the end of it.
-IN the end I am happy with my end solution and am proud of the work I put into it.
+In the end I am happy with my end solution and am proud of the work I put into it.

 ## Technical and build details